AdobeDocs/commerce-webapi/src/pages/graphql/schema/gift-registry/create.md

 This mutation requires a valid [customer authentication token]({{page.baseurl}}/graphql/mutations/generate-customer-token.html).

 The `id` input attribute is optional.
-If a value is not specified, Magento will create one.
+If a value is not specified, the application creates one.
 If you specify a value, then you can create a gift registry and make multiple updates in a single call.

 When assigning a shipping address, you must specify only one of `address_data` or `address_id`.